Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Results

 \subsubsection{Cross-Platform Coordination.}

 The analysis of the cross-platform network reveals distinct patterns.
-The unified cross-platform network, displayed in Fig.~\ref{fig:cross-network}, highlights a giant component connecting coordinated accounts from both Telegram and Twitter, while the Facebook coordination network remains largely disconnected.
+The unified cross-platform network, displayed in Fig.~\ref{fig:cross-network}, highlights a giant component connecting coordinated accounts from both Telegram and $\mathbb{X}$, while the Facebook coordination network remains largely disconnected.
 A few noteworthy observations:

-First, we observe that most cross-platform connections occur between Twitter accounts and Telegram channels, likely due to their higher representation in the dataset.
-Examining the bios of the top users by degree, as shown in the Appendix (see Table~\ref{tab:5-messages-cross}), we note a prominent presence of non-mainstream news outlets and conspiracy theories, such as the flat earth one.
+First, we observe that most cross-platform connections occur between $\mathbb{X}$ accounts and Telegram channels.
+Examining the biography descriptions of the top users by degree (see Table~\ref{tab:5-messages-cross} in the Appendix), we note a prominent presence of non-mainstream news outlets and conspiracy theories, such as the flat earth one.

-Second, when focusing on the bridge nodes between the Telegram-coordinated cluster and the cross-platform giant component, we find highly influential channels with up to 24,000 subscribers.
-These channels often feature bios referencing free speech and religion, such as: \begin{itemize} \item "The FIGHT for FREEDOM - :Aron TRUTH Social" \item "Q Reee-searchers Watchers" \item "'Arise and shine, for your light has come, and the glory of the LORD rises upon you.'
+Second, examining bridge nodes between the Telegram-coordinated cluster and the cross-platform giant component, we find highly influential channels with up to 24,000 subscribers.
+These channels often feature bios referencing free speech and religion, such as: \begin{itemize} \item \textit{The FIGHT for FREEDOM - :Aron TRUTH Social} \item \textit{Q Reee-searchers Watchers} \item \textit{`Arise and shine, for your light has come, and the glory of the LORD rises upon you.'
 Isa.
-60:1 WE RISE beyond the challenges of yesterday to become better stewards of tomorrow!" \end{itemize}
+60:1 WE RISE beyond the challenges of yesterday to become better stewards of tomorrow!} \end{itemize}

-Similarly, the bridge node between the Twitter-coordinated cluster and the cross-platform giant component is a highly influential account with 32,000 followers.
-The bio reads: "NO DM’S. Beautiful disaster.
+Similarly, the bridge node between the $\mathbb{X}$-coordinated cluster and the cross-platform giant component is a highly influential account with 32,000 followers.
+The bio reads: \textit{``NO DM’S. Beautiful disaster.
 Self-proclaimed arbiter of great ideas.
 Here to annoy the dumb asses.
-NO LISTS!! \#Imvotingforafelon \#animallover", indicating a strong partisan flavor.
+NO LISTS!! \#Imvotingforafelon \#animallover''}, indicating a strong partisan flavor.

-Finally, the largest component of the cross-platform coordination network is dominated by a mix of Telegram and Twitter accounts promoting domains such as \texttt{magapac.com}, QAnon-related narratives (e.g., "WWG1WGA"\footnote{\url{https://en.wiktionary.org/wiki/WWG1WGA}}), and accounts with partisan bios like: \begin{itemize} \item "We The Ultra Patriots is made up of patriotic Americans dedicated to exposing crimes against humanity, false flags, lies, and corruption.
-We The Ultra Patriots are..." \end{itemize}
+Finally, the largest component of the cross-platform coordination network is dominated by a mix of Telegram and $\mathbb{X}$ accounts promoting domains such as \texttt{magapac.com}, QAnon-related narratives (e.g., ``WWG1WGA''\footnote{\url{en.wiktionary.org/wiki/WWG1WGA}}), and accounts with partisan bios like: \begin{itemize} \item \textit{We The Ultra Patriots is made up of patriotic Americans dedicated to exposing crimes against humanity, false flags, lies, and corruption.
+We The Ultra Patriots are...} \end{itemize}